-Elder law attorneys urge the public to get their affairs in order, but it is difficult for individuals without immediate family to decide who to appoint as their power of attorney or health care surrogate.
+Elder law attorneys urge the public to create a legal plan for the future, but it is difficult for individuals without immediate family to decide who to appoint as their health care surrogate or agent under a power of attorney.
 All too often, these individuals avoid completing the appropriate documents, leaving them in an extremely vulnerable position should they lose the capacity to manage their medical and financial affairs.

 Ironically, a senior with plenty of family support may find themselves in a similar predicament.
 There might be loved ones who could take over if needed, but they may live far away, lack the appropriate skills, or bring a potential for conflict with siblings or other relatives.
 Family may be willing but unable or ill-prepared to fill this important role.

 In either case, what is a person to do in order to take charge of their legal, financial and medical future?
 A professional fiduciary may be the solution.